 Curcumin has been made available as a standardized extract for this reason, which isolates the active ingredient but may also make it harder to absorb and less bioavailable in the bloodstream.
 We recommend consuming the whole herb in its complete natural state to help deliver curcumin effectively.

-"Turmeric as a whole herb stays in the digestive tract longer than curcumin, releasing antioxidant curcumin along with other beneficial substances."
-(Source) In 2013 research findings it states that "Studies have indicated that turmeric oil, present in turmeric, can enhance the bioavailability of curcumin."
+"Turmeric as a whole herb stays in the digestive tract longer than curcumin, releasing antioxidant curcumin along with other beneficial substances." (*) In 2013 research finding it states that "Studies have indicated that turmeric oil, present in turmeric, can enhance the bioavailability of curcumin."

 Turmeric root is widely cultivated in India and often conventionally grown with the use of heavy pesticide sprays and synthetic fertilizers.
 In addition, processing methods also involve boiling or steaming the fresh turmeric rhizomes to remove the raw odor, produce a more uniformly colored product and gelatinize the starch material.
 Heating turmeric is not optimal as it degrades the nutritional quality considerably.